damianpumar/MyResume/src/content/courses/ddd-hexagonal-tdd.md

   - Mockist
   - AAA / Given, When, Then
 - 🏈 Kata Roman Numbers → ⏲️**3hs**
-- 😢 In this course **No** You can explain the outside-in technique, since it is a slightly more complex technique and time will not reach.
+- 😢 In this course we **won't** explain the outside-in technique, since it is a slightly more complex technique and time will not reach.
 - 🦉 Feedback → ⏲️**10min**

 ## 💪 Consulting Day (8 hours of work together)